vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/3-canopy-ai.md

 Just like a good prompt shapes a great model response, a good UI shapes great exploration.

+In GenAI applications, the way users interact with the model is often just as important — sometimes more — than the model itself.

+You can have the most powerful LLM under the hood, but if the interface makes it awkward to experiment, hard to understand responses, or unclear how to steer behavior... it fails.

 This Canopy AI interface gives you a starting point to test how prompting changes behavior — and how LLMs can support real educational tasks.
 It supports:

-    System prompts 🧠 to define model behavior.
+- System prompts 🧠 to define model behavior.

-    User prompts 💬 to define what you ask.
+- User prompts 💬 to define what you ask.

-    Live streaming output 🌱 so you see each token bloom.
+- Live streaming output 🌱 so you see each token bloom.

 In future modules, this same interface will evolve to handle content creation, grading, and personalized feedback.